-ASAN has partnered with the Daniel Jordan Fiddle Foundation (DJFF) to work on an Empowering Disabled Leaders project!
+ASAN partnered with the Daniel Jordan Fiddle Foundation (DJFF) for our Empowering Disabled Leaders project.
 Colleges and universities benefit from moving attention toward cultivating leadership, communication, and assertiveness skills for students who will soon become part of the real-world workforce.
 College students with disabilities frequently receive disability accommodations related to the reduction of accessibility and learning barriers.
 But there has been less focus placed on specialized instruction related to becoming active lifelong advocates for changing social-physical environments to support people with disabilities in schools, workplaces, and communities.

-Our project has brought together several self advocates to author a comprehensive booklet that contains information about:
+Our project brought together several self advocates to author a comprehensive booklet that contains information about: